-The System Activity Explores connect to Looker’s underlying application database.
+The System Activity Explores connect to Looker's underlying application database.
 They show information about your Looker instance, including Looks and dashboards saved on your instance, user information, historical query information, and instance performance statistics.
-This data can be useful for monitoring and auditing purposes.
+Both the granularity and retention of System Activity data are subject to system constraints.
+System Activity is designed for collecting high-volume data, and aggregating it can be used to supplement your business logs.

 The text in filters run by users is accessible in System Activity and can be viewed by any user who has permission to view the System Activity model.